sagemath/sagetrac-mirror/src/doc/en/reference/coercion/index.rst

     sage: (QQ2).get_action(QQ)
     Right scalar multiplication by Rational Field on Vector space of dimension 2 over Rational Field
     sage: QQ['x'].get_action(RR)
-    Right scalar multiplication by Real Field with 53 bits of precision on Univariate Polynomial Ring in x over Rational Field
+    Right scalar multiplication by Real Floating-Point Field with 53 bits of precision on Univariate Polynomial Ring in x over Rational Field

 How to Implement
 ----------------